Furnal-Equinox/virtual.furnalequinox.com/example-content/dealers/dealer-1/index.md

     twitter: 'Dealer\'s Twitter'
     youtube: ''

+# Times when the dealer is streaming / doing a panel.
-streaming: # times here are based in the 24-hour clock.
+# times here are based in the 24-hour clock.
+# The home page will use these times to display a table
+# showing when everyone is streaming.
+# You can add and name the days whatever you like - just be sure
+# you change the code that references these values!
+streaming:
     saturday:
       - start: '0:00'
         end: '1:00'